Marketing Automation / Campaign Management has been on the marketers’ radar now for more than a decade.

 Since this was straight forward, we developed a customer lifestage model that covered onboarding, activation, channel usage, up-sell, cross-sell, attrition management and advocacy and started influencing direct deposits through salary, activation and usage of internet banking and mobile app, balance build up, billpay subscriptions, service level upgrades, NPS measurement and referral.
 Given the wide range of targeted actions, customers started responding more to the campaigns with response rates going as high as 37% on some.

-Here’s what you need to do elicit responses from audiences with attention deficit.
+Here’s what you need to do elicit responses and optimize campaign responses from audiences with attention deficit.

 - Make your campaign relevant and meaningful for the customer.